ssk1328/noc_mesh/README.md

 # Dependencies
 - Bluespec
 - Python
-- src/Lookup.bsv from \bsv folder in git repo https://github.com/ssk1328/mcmf
+- src/Lookup.bsv from /bsv folder in git repo https://github.com/ssk1328/mcmf

 # Using Bluespec
 - Run this on machine with bluespec installed (hpc28)